jaraco/jaraco.github.io/_posts/2023-01-24-in-defense-of-doctests.md

 - canonical and representative examples are described alongside publishable guidance, reducing duplication of work and opportunities for inconsistency.
 - the documented behavior is guaranteed to be correct (assuming tests are run).
 - the syntax is necessarily standardized.
-- the instructions can be readily parsed by machine.
+- the instructions can be readily parsed by machines.
 - the examples can be mechanically re-written for consistent style.
 - behavior and tests can often be consolidated in a single code block for simple patches and easy review.
 - encourages stateless functions with simple inputs and outputs.
 - doctests contribute to code coverage and often are sufficient to capture the full range of supported use-cases.
+- zero config framework; tests can be exercised simply from the standard library without any additional imports.
+- tests can be supplied on non-importable modules (such as scripts).

 Therefore, lines in the docstrings that begin with `>>>` are executed and will fail if the output is not a match for what's written.
 I acknowledge that this form of test is often discouraged and is suboptimal for many cases (see [Soapbox](https://docs.python.org/3/library/doctest.html#soapbox)).
 In particular, if doctests have to spend a high percentage of the user's attention to facilitate testing, it's probably better migrated to a unit test.
 With judicious use of fixtures and aggressive migration to unit tests when appropriate, doctests can be quite valuable and intuitive.
 That's why all [skeleton](https://github.com/jaraco/skeleton)-based projects [run doctests as a matter of course](https://github.com/jaraco/skeleton/blob/f9e01d2197d18b2b21976bae6e5b7f90b683bc4f/pytest.ini#L3).